-This morning, after breakfast, we enjoy an excursion to Kildare where we celebrate Mass at a local church and visit the sites connected with St. Brigid the “Patroness of Ireland”.
+This morning, after breakfast, we enjoy an excursion to Kildare where we celebrate Mass at 10:15 AM in St. Brigid’s Parish Church, and visit the sites connected with St. Brigid the “Patroness of Ireland”.
 In ancient Ireland, Christianity and paganism melded together into Celtic tradition.
 Sites of pagan worship also became associated with Christianity.

 Brigid’s feast day falls on February 1st, the date of Imbolg, the pagan festival of Spring.
 Brigid’s small oratory at Cill-Dara (Kildare) became a center of religion and learning, and developed into this cathedral city.

 She founded two monastic institutions, one for men, and the other for women, and appointed Saint Conleth spiritual pastor of them.
 We will visit the present cathedral, a restored Norman cathedral dating from 1223.

 After some time for lunch on our own, we visit the Irish National Stud, the heart of Ireland’s thoroughbred industry.
 It contains a Stallion breeding farm as well as elegant Japanese and Irish style gardens plus an equine museum.
 Dinner this evening is on our own.
 (B)

 WED, SEPT 13, DAY 10: DUBLIN: GLENDALOUGH & LEISURE: